dzaust/garnet_diffusion/README.md

 # About the Project
-This program is designed to address the transient diffusion of species within container minerals.
+This C++ program is designed to address the transient diffusion of species within container minerals.
 The code has been adapted from the Step-26 tutorial program of deal.II, which was originally designed to solve the heat conduction equation.

 # Steps for usage